dnsimple/dnsimple-support/content/articles/caa-record.markdown

 ## Querying CAA records

 The CAA record is a relatively new resource record (RR), and not all tools support it.
 A notable example is `dig`; it doesn't support the standard syntax for querying CAA records.
-In order to query the CAA record for a domain with `dig` you must specify the RR type (257) directly.
+In order to query the CAA record for a domain with `dig`, you must specify the RR type (257) directly.

 ```
 $ dig google.com type257